 This modules aims to develop an understanding of how to apply research into a range of professional contexts associated with sport and exercise science.

-This module aims to develop a good theoretical understanding of the current sport nutrition necessary to become a good sport and exercise practitioner.
-It introduces the general principles, concepts and underpinning theory in nutrition necessary for the development of nutrition strategies.
+Gain a good theoretical understanding of the current sport nutrition necessary to become a good sport and exercise practitioner, studying the general principles, concepts and underpinning theory in nutrition necessary for the development of nutrition strategies.

-- Ergogenic Practices & Nutritional Manipulation in Sport & Exercise (20 credits)
+- Ergonomic Practices & Nutritional Manipulation in Sport & Exercise

 See further information on financing your studies.